Table of content

 As mentioned earlier, customers can switch to another bank if they don’t get the expected level of service.
 In fact, most people are more likely to leave a bank due to poor service rather than poor products.
 That’s why it is crucial for you to meet their expectations if you don’t want to lose them.

 As we all know, loyal customers are more profitable for any business and retaining existing customers costs less than acquiring new ones.
-The same holds true for banks as well.
-In fact, loyal customers are 12.2X more likely to try new offerings from the bank.
+In fact, existing customers are 50% more likely to try new products and services from the bank than new customers.

 If you want to maintain a profitable business in the long run, you need to focus on customer retention.
 Providing good customer service is pivotal to achieving that.
 And you can do this by incorporating technology into your day-to-day service operations.